8base/Tutorials/infinite-scroll-pagination-component-using-graphql-and-vuejs/READme.md

 ```

 ## Wrap up and some other fun stuff
 Our pagination component is done!
 It can now be used with any Vue project with any GraphQL API.
+The component should be rendering out the records in the browser.
+If not, check out the errors and let me know if something is acting funky!

 With that said, here are some useful links!